 If you have water damage and are in need of a restoration provider, you’re at the right place.
 ServiceMaster of Germantown understands that water damage can be difficult to experience.
 Extraction, drying and monitoring are steps in our water damage process that we’ve done thousands of times.
 Our team has years of experience returning homes or offices back to normal.
-We help families and businesses in Memphis, Germantown, and surrounding areas.
+We help families and businesses in Tennessee, Arkansas & Mississippi.
 Trust us in your time of need.

 Water Damage Restoration Process:

 - Assess the affected areas to gain an understanding of the scope and severity of the damages.

 - Thoroughly dry and dehumidify the affected area, structures, and contents to prevent mold and bacteria growth.